Technology and Social Change

 Conceptual Framework

-The key error: confusing task displacement with overall employment effects (Acemoglu & Restrepo, 2019).
+The key error: confusing task displacement with total job loss (Acemoglu & Restrepo, 2019).

 The Task-Based Framework